-Symptom management is a major focus of treatment in MS, encompassing a variety of approaches.
+Symptom management is a major focus of treatment in multiple sclerosis (MS), encompassing a variety of approaches.
 Therapeutic options include prescription and over-the-counter medications, physical and occupational therapy, assistive devices, complementary and alternative medicine, self-help strategies, and a number of other specialized interventions to address specific symptoms and challenges posed by MS.

 Prescription and over-the-counter medications

-Several types of medication are used to help alleviate and manage symptoms associated with MS. The main categories of medication include disease-modifying treatments, corticosteroids, anticonvulsants, antidepressants, antihistamines, benzodiazepines, muscle relaxants, anti-nausea medications, and anti-inflammatory drugs.
+Several types of medication are used to help alleviate and manage symptoms associated with MS. The main categories of medication include:

 Physical and occupational therapy

 If you have MS, physical and occupational therapists are important members of your care team, especially as the disease progresses and symptoms begin to affect your ability to engage in normal daily activities.
 Physical therapists specialize in:

 - Educating you about the physical symptoms of MS and options to alleviate these symptoms and avoid complications

 - Developing and tailoring an exercise program that helps you address specific symptoms and challenges